Michael R. White (politician): Mayoralty

 In 1989, White entered the heavily contested race for mayor of Cleveland, along with several other notable candidates including Forbes, Ralph J. Perk Jr. (the son of former Cleveland mayor Ralph J. Perk), Benny Bonanno (Clerk of the Cleveland Municipal Court), and Tim Hagan (Cuyahoga County commissioner).
 Out of all the candidates, Forbes and White made it to the general election.
 It was the first time two Black candidates emerged as the number one and two contenders in a primary election in Cleveland history.

 In Cleveland, incumbent Mike White won re-election against council president George Forbes, who ran as the candidate of black power and the public sector unions.
 Angering the unions by eliminating some of the city's exotic work rules, White presented himself as pro-business, pro-police and an effective manager above all, arguing that "jobs were the cure for the 'addiction to the mailbox,'" referring to welfare checks.

 White ended up winning the race, securing "81% of the vote in predominantly white wards and 30% in the predominantly black wards where his opponent, George Forbes, was the strongest."
 He was subsequently re-elected mayor in 1993 and 1997.

+He cameoed as himself on The Drew Carey Show, in the season 2 episode titled "Drewstock" which aired in January 1997.

 Some of White's accomplishments in office include passing legislation making banks dispel lending policies that were restrictive to minorities, providing leadership for retaining a Cleveland Browns team in the NFL (after then-Browns team owner Art Modell moved to Baltimore with all former Browns players and personnel to form the Baltimore Ravens) as well as building a new stadium for the Cleveland Browns, and construction of the Gateway stadium development.
 He also declared October 30, 1994 "Bone Thugs~N~Harmony Day" in the city of Cleveland to honor the hometown rappers.

 White is also credited in saving the Continental Airlines Cleveland Hub.
 In 1999, Clevelanders and Northeast Ohioans celebrated direct access to London, England with a nonstop air service from Cleveland Hopkins International Airport CLE to London's Gatwick LGW.
 This flight was popular with Cleveland's business community and helped Clevelanders bypass the traditional Cleveland-NYC-London connections.
 Continental ended nonstop London flights in 2009.
 Continental Airlines in 1997 opened a new Gate D at Hopkins Airport.

 Under Mayor White's tenure, Cleveland became a tourist spot with the openings of the Rock and Roll Hall of Fame (1995) and the Great Lakes Science Center (1996).

 White announced at an informal appearance at Miles Standish Elementary School on April 23, 2001 that he would not seek a fourth term as mayor.
 When White's successor, Jane L. Campbell, assumed office in January 2002, the former mayor retired to an alpaca farm near Newcomerstown, Ohio.
 In 2012, he was also running the Yellow Butterfly Winery near the same town.